Home page logo

 Return value:

-(status, result) If statis is false, result is an error message.
+(status, result) If status is false, result is an error message.
 If status is true, the logoff was successful.

 negotiate_protocol (smb, overrides)